OSGConnect/connectbook/dhtc-training-events.md

 ## Overview

-We offer training and tutorials for domain scientists and researchers advancing distributed high throughput computing methods.
+We offer training and tutorials for domain scientists and resource providers of high throughput computing resources.

 ## OSG Workshops on HTC